-Friction caused by contact forces – how? – friction definition
+How is Friction caused by contact forces between two surfaces?

 The following diagram will help us to understand how contact forces between two surfaces give birth to friction.

-See, there is a block on a surface.
+Say, there is a block on a surface. (figure 4)

 Now the surface will also apply an equal and opposite force on the block following Newton’s 3rd law of motion.

 We have shown the reaction force as F (contact force in the diagram acting upwards towards North-East).

 Now if we resolve F along the vertical and horizontal direction, then we find the horizontal component to act opposite to the direction of the intended motion of the block.

 So obviously this force is resistive to the intended motion of the block and hence we call it Friction or Frictional force. (labeled in the diagram above)

 How friction resists the Relative motion of the surface below?

 Now as the block tends to move here from right to left, the surface below again tends to have a relative motion from left to right. (shown by the red arrow)